KenKundert/inform/README.rst

    is going on.
 This can help place errors and warnings in context so that they are easier to understand. logfile (string or stream):
+   May be a string, in which case it is taken to be the path of the logfile.
-   Path to logfile.
-By default, .<prog_name>.log is used.
-May also pass an open stream.
-Pass *False* if no log file is desired. prog_name (string):
+   May be *True*, in which case ./.<prog_name>.log is used.
+May be an open stream.
+Or it may be *False*, in which case no log file is created. prog_name (string):
-   Program name.
-By default, basename(argv[0]) is used.
-Use *False* to indicate that program name should not be added to message headers. argv (list of strings):
+   The program name.
+Is appended to the message headers and used to create the default logfile name.
+May be a string, in which case it is used as the name of the program.
+May be *True*, in which case basename(argv[0]) is used.
+May be *False* to indicate that program name should not be added to message headers. argv (list of strings):
    System command line arguments (logged).
 By default, sys.argv is used. version (string):